 Indianapolis Colts, "Parks and Recreation":

-Andrew Luck, Reggie Wayne and Jim Irsay just completed shooting scenes for a future episode.
-I'm putting this on the list even though it hasn't aired yet because there's no way it comes out bad.
-I can't believe we don't have any more information on it, considering Rob Lowe was there and he's sort of the unofficial Colts ("Peyton Manning will retire soon!")
-Tweeter.
+Andrew Luck, Reggie Wayne, Jim Irsay and other Colts appeared in the hilarious episode "Flouride" in season 6 of "Parks and Recreation."
 Author's note - I actually once texted with Rob Lowe and he didn't mention the Colts.
 I know, I name-dropped, but when am I ever going to get "I texted with Rob Lowe" into a conversation naturally?
 That's a tough needle to thread.

 Jerry Jones, "Entourage ":